The function of the circulatory system is to transport blood around the body. It consists of the heart and blood vessels.

-Functions of the circulatory system
+Th function of the circulatory system

 Systemic & pulmonary circulation

-The aorta divides into smaller arteries, then arterioles and finally into microscopic capillaries found deep within muscles and organs.
-Here the Oxygen (and other nutrients) passes through the thin capillary walls, into the tissues where it can be used to produce the energy muscles require to contract.
+The aorta divides into smaller arteries, then arterioles.
+Then finally microscopic capillaries are found deep within muscles and organs.
+Here Oxygen (and other nutrients) pass through the thin capillary walls, into the tissues where it is used to produce the energy for muscles to contract.

 A waste product of energy production (metabolism) is Carbon dioxide (CO2).
 Carbon dioxide also passes across the walls of the capillaries, into the blood.
 Blood continues back towards the heart, through venules, into veins, and eventually back to the right atrium of the heart.